alevani/ant_war_simulation/REPORT.md

 <img src="https://roboticsandautomationnews.com/wp-content/uploads/2020/04/swarm-robotics-1.jpg" alt="alt text" title="simulation rep 1" style="zoom:70%;" />

-Figure N shows a small agent named "KiloBots" created by Harvard University.
+Figure N todo shows a small agent named "KiloBots" created by Harvard University.
 By vibrating small legs with a motor, these tiny robots can realize horizontal, vertical, and diagonal motion.
 They are equipped with transmitters and receivers, and light detectors, allowing them to perform complex tasks such as arranging themselves in complex shape structures or following light sources to replicate low-level swarm behaviours.

 ### 4.1.1 Relevant collective behaviours [NOK]